cboin1996/showMeTheMoney/README.md

 - storename editing
   - changing of storenames
+  - editing of bank storenames to user storenames
 - budget editing
   - changing the dollar amounts in a month's budget
 - expense editing